 The importance of getting tree-planting right was one of the main reasons for organizing the entire event: “This conference was very much precipitated by the huge commitments made by governments, the corporate sector and civil society to plant trees.
 Our aim is to encourage people to plant trees, but not just any trees.
 We need to be planting the right trees in the right place,” said Dr. Paul Smith.

-One of the authors of the “ten golden rules paper”, Dr. Kate Hardwick (Kew Gardens) emphasized the importance of selecting appropriate areas for reforestation.
+One of the authors of the “ten golden rules paper”, Dr. Kate Hardwick (Kew Gardens), emphasized the importance of selecting appropriate areas for reforestation.
 For example, planting on agricultural land might just push land-use change elsewhere.
-She also highlighted that working with local stakeholders minimizes the risk of that happening, yet the lack of community participation is one of the most common failures.
+She also highlighted that working with local stakeholders minimizes the risk of that happening, yet a lack of community participation is one of the most common failures.

 There is a need to increase participation, particularly of local and indigenous communities, and to improve coordination between different actors and sectors.
 Dr. Susan Chomba (ICRAF) strongly advocated for multi-stakeholder cooperation.
 She promoted value chains that provide economic incentives, especially for women, to engage in restoration processes.
 She pointed out that the benefits of land restoration have to be distributed equally and that local knowledge needs to be valued highly to realize everyone’s strengths.